Research output per year

 Research activity per year

 Dr Georgia Pike-Rowney is the Friends' Lecturer and Curator of the ANU Classics Museum.
-Georgia is a researcher and practitioner focussing on the role of the arts in education and health and wellbeing, from a historical perspective as well as in current practice.
-Georgia completed a Bachelor of Arts majoring in Law and Classics at the Australian National University (2006), under the tutelage of Prof. Elizabeth Minchin (also previous Curator of the Classics Museum).
-This was followed by a Graduate Diploma in Secondary Education through Monash University (2009) majoring in History and Studies of Society and Environment.
+Georgia is a transdisciplinary researcher and practitioner spanning museum curation, ethics, pedagogy, community outreach, and the history of the arts in education, health and wellbeing.
+Georgia completed a Bachelor of Arts majoring in Law and Classical Studies at the ANU (2006), under the tutelage of Prof. Elizabeth Minchin, a Graduate Diploma in Secondary Education majoring in History at Monash University (2009), and a PhD at ANU(2017) supervised by Dr Susan West and Prof. Minchin, which developed a transdisciplinary framework encompassing classical studies, etymology, pedagogy, philosophy, and the origins of music in human society, for application to the everyday practice of music in classrooms and communities.

 Georgia was Convenor of the Music Engagement Program (MEP) at the ANU School of Music from 2011-2018.
-She graduated with her doctoral thesis in 2017, under the supervision of Dr West and Prof. Minchin, which developed a transdisciplinary framework encompassing classical studies, etymology, pedagogy, philosophy, and the origins of music in human society, for application to the everyday practice of music in classrooms and communities.
 In 2018 the MEP became a private organisation, of which Georgia is Co-Director with Dr West.
-Georgia's research shifted to the College of Health and Medicine from 2018-2022, where she undertook a range of research roles and fellowships within the ANU Medical School and the Centre for Mental Health Research.
-Her research during this period included projects concerning mental health peer work, medical education, and the impacts of music outreach on people living with Alzheimer's disease and dementia.
-In 2022 Georgia returned to the Centre for Classical Studies as Friends' Lecturer and Curator of the ANU Classics Museum, funded through the philanthropic support of the Friends of the ANU Classics Museum.
+Georgia continued her research in the College of Health and Medicine from 2018-2022, where she undertook a range of research roles and fellowships within the ANU Medical School and the Centre for Mental Health Research.
+Her research during this period included projects concerning mental health peer work, medical education, and the impacts of communal singing outreach for people living with Alzheimer's disease and dementia.
+In 2022 Georgia returned to the ANU Centre for Classical Studies as Friends' Lecturer in Classics and Curator of the ANU Classics Museum, funded through the philanthropic support of the Friends of the ANU Classics Museum.
 This role involves the development of new outreach and education programs for teachers, students and communities across the ACT and further afield.
+Georgia has led initiatives and research projects encompassing object-based learning, museum ethics, collaborative repatriation with representatives of the Italian Government, and the ARTefacts project, where contemporary artists respond to the Classics Museum's collection of antiquities.

 BA (ANU), GradDipEd (Monash), PhD (ANU)